nicholasrea/NRbadbank/README.md

 ## Getting Started
 ### To get started with the Bank of MERN, follow these steps:

-- Clone the repository to your local machine:
+- Clone the repository to your local machine
-- Copy code
-- git clone
 - Install the dependencies:
-- Copy code
-- npm install
 - Set up the development environment by creating a .env file in the root directory of the project and adding the following variables:
 - Copy code
-- MONGODB_URI=mongodb://localhost/bank-of-mern
+-- MONGODB_URI=mongodb://localhost/bank-of-mern
-- SECRET=your-secret-key
+-- SECRET=your-secret-key
 - Start the development server:
 - Copy code
 - npm run dev